 Application Quality Deployment Guide⚓︎

-The Application Quality Building Block (BB) supports the evolution of scientific algorithms from research prototypes to production-grade processing workflows.
-It provides tooling to verify non-functional requirements—code quality, best practices, vulnerability scanning, performance testing—and to manage these checks via pipelines integrated into a typical CI/CD process.
+The Application Quality Building Block (BB) supports the transition of scientific algorithms from research prototypes to production-grade workflows.
+It provides tools for verifying code quality, security best practices, vulnerability scanning, performance testing and orchestrating these checks via pipelines integrated into a CI/CD process.

 Introduction⚓︎